sophia-kaleidos/Behind.the.Veil-Unmasking.Identity.in.Philosophy/README.md

 # Behind the Veil: Unmasking Identity in Philosophy

+This will remain a living document until need arises to archive it.
+This will remain a work in progress until then.
+If you would like to contribute, or see an error, please submit a PR and I will do my best to merge the concept. ~The Garden~ represents a growing ground for ideas and concepts we can categorize and bring to relevant places.

 ## I. Introduction
    - **A. Definition of masks in a philosophical context**
    - **B. Importance of exploring masks and identity**